mohan2020/w2hsite/site/content/_index.md

       bgcolor:
       header: Patient Communication
       text: >
-        Choose from a variety of communication techniques or combine them in interesting ways tailored to a patient's behavior e.g. SMS
+        Choose from a variety of communication techniques or combine them in interesting ways tailored to a patient's behavior
     - icon: heartbeat
       iconcolor: white
       bgcolor:
       header: Device Integration
       text: >
-        Capture remotely collected health data simply and seamlessly into our system, enabling scalable, integrated and personalized initiatives.
+        Capture remotely collected health data simply and seamlessly, enabling scalable, integrated and personalized initiatives.
     - icon: code-fork
       iconcolor: white
       bgcolor:
       header: Clinical Trials
       text: >
-         Way To Health is a tool purpose built to design and deploy behavioral change and interventional (bedside to home) research.
+         Use a purpose built solution to design and deploy behavioral change and interventional (bedside to home) research.
     - icon: money
       iconcolor: white
       bgcolor:
       header: Behavioral Economics
       text: >
-         Various Behavioral economics based tools w.g. social and financial incentives are pre-built and available in the platform.
+         Leverage a library of various Behavioral economics tools e.g. social and financial incentives to nudge or change behavior.
     - icon: trophy
       iconcolor: white
       bgcolor:
       header: Gamification
       text: >
-        The platform allows patients to earn points, level up, use lifelines and more.
-Combine with peers or support partners and be amazed.
+        Allow patients to earn points, level up, use lifelines and more.
+Combine with peers or support partners and see higher engagement.
     - icon: random
       iconcolor: white
       bgcolor:
       header: Rules Engine
       text: >
-        Use the flexible rules engine with easy configuration driven by data captured from patients via communications or devices.
+        Configure the flexible rules engine to be triggered by time or data captured from patients via messages, devices or EHR data.

 stats:
   highlights: